This document sets out expectations for:

 - significant policy documents

-- a list of all members of Council with profiles, photographs and contact details
+- a list of all members of Council with profiles and contact details

 - a parking permit (external members only)

-Information packs, adapted as appropriate, will also be provided to members of Finance & Investment, Strategic Resources and Audit Committees and Academic Senate.
+Information packs, adapted as appropriate, will also be provided to members of Finance & Investment Committee, Audit Committee and Academic Senate.

-An induction briefing will be held in February each year for all new members of Council, Finance & Investment, Strategic Resources and Audit Committees and Academic Senate.
+An induction briefing will be held in February each year for all new members of Council, Finance & Investment Committee, Audit Committee and Academic Senate.
 The briefing will comprise:

-- a presentation from the Secretary of the Council about the role and function of Council;
+- a presentation from the University Secretary about the role and function of Council;

-- a briefing from the Senior Vice-President on the University's approach to risk management;
+- a briefing from the Vice-President (Corporate Services) on the University's approach to risk management;

-- a briefing from the Senior Vice-President (or delegate) on the University's occupational health and safety systems and Council members' duties with respect to occupational health and safety;
+- a briefing from the Vice-President (Corporate Services) (or delegate) on the University's occupational health and safety systems and Council members' duties with respect to occupational health and safety;

-- a briefing from the Director, Financial Services Division on University funding;
+- a briefing from the Chief Financial Officer on University funding;

-- a briefing from the Secretary of the Council on Council procedures and meeting management; and
+- a briefing from the University Secretary on Council procedures and meeting management; and

 - a conducted tour of the University campus at Bedford Park.